jameswhoughton/cushon/README.md

 ### Assumptions

-- The existing Authentication system can be used to support retail customers.
+- The existing authentication system can be used to support retail customers.
 - The same funds are available to both retail and employee customers (and that a service already exists to manage them).
 - For the purposes of this assignment, currency is assumed to be GBP.
 - All monetary values are stored to the nearest penny as ints.
 - There is an existing service to perform trades.
 - All dates are stored as UTC.
+- There is an existing service to process deposits (card payment/bank transfer etc.).
+- There is an API gateway in place to serve the web UI and provide authentication.

 ## Future enhancements

+- I have focused on a basic ISA, I would look to extend my solution to cover other ISA accounts along with GIA.
 - Store specific currency information.
 - Consider notifications to the user (email/post).
 - Explore the idea of a shared package for personal information types and validation (e.g. validating NI number)
 - Customer personal information could be encrypted when inserted into the database, this would help to potentially reduce the impact of a data breach (direct DB access) at the cost of slight performance hit.
-- Explore the best approach to splitting the data
+- Explore the best approach to splitting the data.
+- Consider pagination for transactions.
+- Consider permissions/admin routes for account management and reporting.
+- Consider external ISA to Cushon ISA transfers.
+- Introduce in memory implementations of repositories (backed by contract tests) to improve test performance.

 ## Endpoints